lexibank/tlopo/out/vol2/chapter3.md

 ## 2.2.
 Island

 Two POc terms are glossed ‘island’.
 These were probably reserved for small islands.
-Of our reconstructions, it seems that &ast;nusa was a common noun in POc, but Southeast Solomonic, Fijian and Polynesian reflexes seem to reflect &ast;qa-nusa, with the local adverb formative &ast;qa- (Ch.8, [§2.1](#s-2-1)).
-The expected meaning of &ast;qa-nusa is something like ‘at our own island’, and this is in accord with the use of its reflexes in placenames.
+Of our reconstructions, it seems that _&ast;nusa_ was a common noun in POc, but Southeast Solomonic, Fijian and Polynesian reflexes seem to reflect _&ast;qa-nusa_, with the local adverb formative _&ast;qa-_ (Ch.8, [§2.1](#s-2-1)).
+The expected meaning of _&ast;qa-nusa_ is something like ‘at our own island’, and this is in accord with the use of its reflexes in placenames.
 The Micronesian reflexes, however, suggest that the prefixed form has also come to be used as a common noun.

 <table>
 <tr>